All Episodes

 Let me tell you, but you know, you wait a minute.

-You just you just said something and went by real fast that I think is important and needs to be we need to go back to it.
+You just said something and went by real fast that I think is important.

-He talked about basic things that the Republican Party believes in, that are now considered strange or only conservative.
+He talked about basic things that the Republican Party believes in that are now considered strange or only conservative.

 I know it did with you.